aaalgo/kgraph/doc/params.md

 keyword arguments to the build and search methods.
 When not set, the same default values are assumed.

-# General Guideline for Parameter Tuning
+# General Guidelines for Parameter Tuning

 ## Online k-NN Search